fis/aoc/docs/2023-notes.md

 - Find the shortest path $p_1$ between $s$ and $t$.
 Since they're from different partitions, one of the three cut edges is in the path $p_1$.
 - Remove the edges of $p_1$ from the graph.
-This is basically the residual graph in the
+This is kind of like the residual graph in the
   [Ford-Fulkerson method](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm).
 - Find a new shortest path $p_2$ between $s$ and $t$ in the new graph.
 One of